Robert Parker

 Lexically, the Greek terms used in key passages—such as tēreō (“keep, guard”) in Revelation 3:10 and not harpazō (“snatch away”)—show that the promise is one of divine preservation through tribulation, not removal from it.

 Textually, the critical reading of Revelation 5:9–10 (as reflected in the NA28) reads “you ransomed people for God,” not “you redeemed us,” distinguishing the singers (the elders and living creatures) from the redeemed.
-This undermines the idea that the elders with golden crowns are the raptured Church already rewarded before the 70th week.
+This undermines the idea that the elders are the raptured Church already rewarded before the 70th week.

 Contextually, no heavenly rejoicing, bema judgment, or rapture scene occurs between Revelation 3 and 4, as the pretrib model would expect.
 Instead, the prayers of the saints continue to be offered (Rev. 5:8; 8:3–5), implying that believers remain on earth during this period.